 Complex Port Data Type Wizard Conversion array Relational data.
 If you specify an array index, the wizard extracts an element in the array.
 Default is 0.
 The wizard extracts the first element of the array.
 Hierarchical data.
-If you do not specify an array index, the wizard extracts the entire array.
-Therarchical data.
-If you do not specify all array index, the wizard extracts the entire array. struct Relational data.
+If you do not specify an array index, the wizard extracts the entire array. struct Relational data.
 The wizard extracts the element in the struct that you selected. array of structs Relational data.
 If you select an element in the struct, the wizard extracts the element.
 The wizard requires an array index value.
 Default is 0.
 Hierarchical data.
 If you select the array and specify an array index, the wizard extracts the struct element in the array.
 If you do not specify an array index, the wizard extracts the entire array. array of maps Relational data.
 If you select the key or value element in the array and specify an array index, the wizard extracts the element.
 Hierarchical data.
 If you select the array and specify an array index, the wizard extracts the map element in the array.
 If you do not specify an array index, the wizard extracts the entire array. struct of structs Relational data.
 If you select an element in the parent or the child struct, the wizard extracts the element.
 Hierarchical data.
 If you select the parent struct or child struct, the wizard extracts that struct. struct of maps Hierarchical data.
 If you select the map element, the wizard extracts the map data.
 If you select the struct, the wizard extracts the struct data in another port.